jzy2000/attack-scenarios/README.md

 # attack-scenarios
-A bank of common attack scenarios that cover wide spectrum of attack stages and techniques, can be used towards evaluating the effectiveness of security controls.
+A bank of common attack scenario templates that cover wide spectrum of attack stages and techniques, using towards evaluating the effectiveness of security controls.